noahbaculi/desk-control-panel/README.md

 ##### Meeting Sign

 An [existing project](https://github.com/noahbaculi/embedded-meeting-sign) that is USB-powered and utilizes an Arduino Nano to countdown a timer and indicate the remaining duration on a series of LEDs.
+The Meeting Sign will be powered via one of the USB Power MOSFETs controlled by the MCU.

 - [x] Rewrite firmware
     - [x] Use the ESP32-C3 instead of the Arduino Nano in order to use consistent `esp-hal` and `embassy` tooling